 Of course, income investors can build a portfolio that pays dividends every month by choosing stocks that reward shareholders in alternate months.
 Nevertheless, that is more difficult and can be more expensive (transaction costs) than choosing monthly dividend-paying investments.

 Faster Compounding with Monthly Payouts

 There is a date after which investors that buy the stock aren’t entitled to receive the next dividend; instead, they have to wait for the following payment.
-That date is called “ex-dividend date”.
+That date is called the “ex-dividend date.”

 Imagine a company that pays an annual dividend of 5%.
-It’s easy to understand there will be a lot of people trying to get the stock right before ex-dividend date in hopes of getting 5% out of their investment without having to wait the whole year and being exposed to share price volatility.
+It’s easy to understand there will be many people trying to get the stock right before the ex-dividend date in hopes of getting 5% out of their investment without having to wait the whole year and being exposed to share price volatility.
 In the same way, there will be a lot of people closing their position after they get their payment.

-The larger the dividend yield the larger the price swings around the ex-dividend date.
-When the dividend is spread throughout the year, each payment is smaller which translates into less volatility around these dates.
+The larger the dividend yield, the larger the price swings around the ex-dividend date.
+When the dividend is spread throughout the year, each payment is smaller, translating into less volatility around these dates.

-An income investment strategy isn’t intended to be a short-term strategy but every once in a while it’s healthy to reevaluate the portfolio, close some positions and open new ones.
+An income investment strategy isn’t intended to be a short-term strategy.
+Still, every once in a while, it’s healthy to reevaluate the portfolio, close some positions, and open new ones.

 However attractive, monthly dividends also imply some inconveniences:

-Some companies mention that there are increased costs for processing dividend payments which makes it more attractive for companies to pay dividends less often.
-If that’s the case monthly payments can cost roughly 12 times as much as processing a single annual dividend.
+Some companies mention increased costs for processing dividend payments which makes it more attractive for companies to pay dividends less often.
+If that’s the case, monthly payments can cost roughly 12 times as much as processing a single annual dividend.
 Could stocks have a higher dividend yield if they paid annual dividends?